Phin-The-Human/Phin-The-Human/README.md

 # How to Reach me
 - 📫 Phintineke@gmail.com

+Feel free to explore my repositories, follow my journey, and connect with me.

+---

 😄 Pronouns: He/Him
-⚡ Fun fact: A person that thinks all the time has nothing to think about except thoughts.
+⚡ Fun fact: *"A person that thinks all the time has nothing to think about except thoughts."*

 <!---
 Phin-The-Human/Phin-The-Human is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.